Six Little Secrets

 …and by the end of detention, everyone will know the truth.

 Six Little Secrets started off interesting.
 The first couple of chapters were decent when it came to setting up the book and intriguing me, but after that it all fell apart.
 I felt like the novella was too short (I realise there’s a reason it’s called a NOVELLA, but whatever) for this kind of story.
 There wasn’t enough time to set up each of the characters, and I really didn’t care about any of them.
 When the reveal came, I wasn’t shocked, because I didn’t really care.

 I was pretty bored after the first two or three chapters, to be honest.
 Also, this book is pretty much One of Us is Lying all over again, except OOUIL does everything better.

 The Wrath and the Dawn

 12th May 2015 Publisher: G.P.
-Putnam's Sons Books for Young Readers
+Putnam's Sons Books for Young Readers Add it: Goodreads Rating:

 In a land ruled by a murderous boy-king, each dawn brings heartache to a new family.
 Khalid, the eighteen-year-old Caliph of Khorasan, is a monster.
 Each night he takes a new bride only to have a silk cord wrapped around her throat come morning.
 When sixteen-year-old Shahrzad's dearest friend falls victim to Khalid, Shahrzad vows vengeance and volunteers to be his next bride.
 Shahrzad is determined not only to stay alive, but to end the caliph's reign of terror once and for all.